MISP/misp-rfc/misp-galaxy-format/raw.md

 # Introduction

 Sharing threat information became a fundamental requirements on the Internet, security and intelligence community at large.
 Threat information can include indicators of compromise, malicious file indicators, financial fraud indicators or even detailed information about a threat actor.
 Some of these informations, such as malwares or threat actors are common to several security events.
-MISP galaxy is a public repository of known malwares, threats actors or methods that can be used in threat information sharing.
+MISP galaxy is a public repository of known malwares, threats actors and various other collections of data that can be used to mark, classify or label data in threat information sharing..

 In the MISP galaxy context, clusters help analysts to give more informations about their cybersecurity events, indicators or threats.
 MISP galaxies can be used for classification, filtering, triggering actions or visualisation depending on their use in threat intelligence platforms such as MISP [@?MISP-P].